icerpc/icerpc-docs/pages/docs/icerpc-core/index.md

 description: Everything except Slice
 ---

-## Introduction

-At its core, IceRPC is a framework of modular components that can be used to design networked applications.
-It does not prescribe a specific architecture or design pattern, but rather provides the building blocks to create your own.

-The key components required to perform an RPC are:

-- __Connection__ — The medium over which RPCs are transmitted, e.g. [QUIC](https://en.wikipedia.org/wiki/QUIC), TCP, etc.
-- __Protocol__ — An [application layer protocol](https://en.wikipedia.org/wiki/Application_layer) that transmits RPCs over a connection.
-- __Invocation__ — The process of sending a request and receiving the corresponding response.
-- __Dispatch__ — The process of accepting a request and returning a response.
-- __Payload__ — The data that is transmitted as part of an RPC request or response.

-The specific encoding of the RPC payload is not specified by the protocol, but rather is left to the application.
-IceRPC does provide an IDL, [Slice](/docs/slice), that can be used describe the structure of data in your application and the operations that can be performed on it.

 ## Learn the basics

 Each section of documentation covers a different component of the IceRPC core and how to use it.